Problem · US social proof

 1. Deal stall.
 US deals stall at reference-ask stage because the team cannot produce a US-located, US-recognised reference.

 2. RFP miss.
-US RFPs that require named US customers in the category sort the firm out before the technical section is read.
+US RFPs that require named US customers in the category sort the company out before the technical section is evaluate.

 3. Investor signal.
-Allocators read European-only customer growth as "no US traction" regardless of the actual revenue trajectory.
+Allocators evaluate European-only customer growth as "no US traction" regardless of the actual revenue trajectory.

 4. AI invisibility.
-AI assistants surfacing US vendors in the category do not include the firm because the proof set does not include US-recognised names.
+AI assistants surfacing US vendors in the category do not include GMA because the proof set does not include US-recognised names.

 5. Trade-show waste.
-US trade-show spend produces low engagement because the booth wall reads as European-only.
+US trade-show spend produces low engagement because the booth wall lands as European-only.

 What actually works.
 Reformat the European references.
 Ship a US install fast.
 Pair the two.

 Stage one: reformat European references into US outcome-first shape.
 Headline number, customer name, quantified result, then engineering.
 One-pager per reference.
-The reference list does not get smaller, the readability improves.
+The reference list does not get smaller, the clarity improves.

 Stage two: identify the fastest path to a US locator point.
 Options include: a US subsidiary of an existing European customer, a pilot with a US-located customer at favourable terms, a joint venture or partnership that creates a US install.
 Even one US locator point shifts the proof score above the threshold.

-This work fits inside a Market Entry Sprint (six to ten weeks for reformat plus first US locator plan), a Cross-Border Build (three to six months including first US installs), or a Group Partnership (monthly retainer, twelve-month minimum) for ongoing proof-architecture work.
-Pricing is confirmed in discovery, not on the public site.
+This work fits inside a Market-Entry Marketing Sprint (six to ten weeks for reformat plus first US locator plan), a Cross-Border Marketing Build (three to six months including first US installs), or a Global Marketing Partnership (monthly retainer, twelve-month minimum) for ongoing proof-architecture work.
+Public prices are not listed.
+GMA confirms fit, work needed, and sequence after the inquiry screening.

 Before rebuild (European list as-is)After rebuild (US-scored proof)